Raessan/dinov3_ros/README.md

 Launch the bringup file with `ros2 launch bringup dinov3_ros dinov3.launch.py arg1:=value arg2:=value`.
 The available launch arguments so far are:

 - debug: Whether to publish debug images that help interpret visually the results of the tasks.
-For example, overlaid bounding boxes for the task of detection, or colored depth map in the task of depth estimation (default: *false*).
+For example, overlaid bounding boxes for the task of detection, or colored depth map in the task of depth estimation (default: *true*).

 - perform_{*task*}: *task* can be any of the developed head (detection, segmentation, depth...) and this variables activates or deactivates the task (default: all *true*).

 - topic_image: The name of the topic that contains the input image (default: *topic_image*).

+- image_reliability: The QoS reliability for the ROS2 subscriber.
+0 corresponds to "SYSTEM_DEFAULT", 1 corresponds to "RELIABLE", and 2 corresponds to "BEST_EFFORT" (default: *2*)

 - params_file: The path to the config file with required information for the models.
 This file is by default in `config/params.yaml` and contains important variables such as the `img_size` (default *640x640*, used to train the provided models), the `device` (default *cuda*) and the paths of the backbones and heads, along with variables to create the models or perform inference.